No booking fees on the app

 How much does it cost for a train from Edinburgh to Glasgow?

-The average ticket fare from Edinburgh to Glasgow is about £12.10, but prices are dynamic.
-The final cost depends on when you book, when you travel, and ticket flexibility.
-To find the exact cost for your journey, please search with your travel dates.
+Ticket prices from Edinburgh to Glasgow average around £12.10, but vary based on travel dates and ticket flexibility.
+To see the exact fare for your trip, please perform a search with your preferred dates.

 Utilise the TrainPal app or website to its fullest potential.
 Our Train Journey Planner is a top-notch online tool for planning your trips.
 Just enter your departure and arrival cities or stations.
 Then, review timetables and schedules, compare prices, consider direct routes, and check for food supplies or other amenities.
 Find the best train route from Edinburgh to Glasgow.